5 Mistakes Physicians Make When Closing Their Practice

 Now that we briefly skimmed through some consequences of mismanaged medical records let us look at each mistake and understand why they are so common.

 The number one mistake we see on a case to case basis is doctors choosing to do the work themselves without realizing the full responsibilities and commitment to do it correctly.
-As mentioned above, the amount of risk, cost, and chaos is significant when attempting to manage your own patient files.
+As mentioned above, the amount of risk, cost, and chaos is significant when attempting to manage your own patient charts.
 Many states require you to keep the charts at least 7 years after the last date of service, and if you see patients that are minors, you may have to keep the chart until they turn 18!
-Now consider, if you have physical paper charts, you will have to pay to store them for several years.
+Now consider, if you have physical patient charts, you will have to pay to store them for several years.
 Even if you have a place to store the charts (if they are paper), you will have to have access to them AND have an idea of which charts are in which boxes.
 When and if you find the chart, will you send it in compliance with HIPAA and HI-Tech laws?
 Equally important, would you be incurring the cost of delivering the chart?
 How would you process the payments?
 Would you keep track of every request as required by HIPAA laws?

 More importantly, do you see yourself doing this 20-30 times a week?
 I’m sure you don’t, but these are all questions that need to be understood and answered before deciding to do the work yourself.
 Mishandling records could expose Protected Health Information (PHI) that could result in fines or lawsuits.
 Choosing to do the work yourself is certainly a daunting task, and it is because of this that physicians will often contract with a records management custodian.